 The CAC plans to present its NRI to the public and City Council next summer.
 If the council adopts the plan, DiFeo said he hopes the CAC can begin work on a detailed open space plan.

 Formed in early 2017, the Green Beacon Coalition sponsored Earth Day cleanups around Beacon.
 The plan for 2018 is to put on a “proper mini-festival” as residents clean up Mount Beacon, the Fishkill Creek and Hudson River banks and other spots, DiFeo said.
 The group also hosts Environmental Citizen Soapbox events where residents share ideas related to the environment, conservation and sustainability.

 In 2017, the CAC sponsored the launch of Energize Beacon, part of the nonprofit Energize NY network created to increase energy efficiency.
 Homeowners can sign up at beacon.energizeny.org for a free energy assessment and to learn if they qualify for subsidized home improvements.

 Because Beacon is under a Stage 1 drought alert, the CAC posted a list of water conservation tips at cityofbeacon.org.
 Recommendations include turning off the water after you wet your toothbrush and, to check for leaks, reading your meter before and after a two-hour period when no water is being used.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.